I recently hosted a Founder Friday for Women 2.0. You missed it? Well, you missed out! On meeting fabulous entrepreneurs and entrepreneurs-to-be.

 3. Finally, you’ll be the most successful when you are true to yourself.
 You’ve heard that all before.
 But what does that mean?
 It means you stop yourself when you use the word “should”.
 When you tell yourself “I should do this” or “I should do that” you aren’t in touch with what is authentically you.
 So how do you be true to you?

 First, you need to invest in self-awareness.
 Self-awareness is the the ability to identify, express and manage your emotions.
 You do this by paying attention to your body.
 Often your body will be communicating something you haven’t let your conscience know about.

 When you talk about a particular subject do your shoulders scrunch up around your ears?
 These are physical signs pointing you to how you’re really experiencing something.

 Next, get in touch with your feelings.
 Not sure how you feel?
 Start by regularly asking yourself – how do I feel?
-You can use an iPhone app to remind you.

 Even if you can’t answer the question clearly, the very act of asking is an act of mindfulness.
 Asking will start to bring emotions to the forefront of your consciousness where it will be easier to identify them and then deal with them.